AASL announces 2012 Best Websites for Teaching and Learning

 For Immediate Release

-CHICAGO – At the American Library Association’s (ALA) 2011 Annual Conference in New Orleans, the American Association of School Librarians (AASL) announced the 2011 Top 25 Websites for Teaching and Learning.
-In its third year, the list of websites honors the top 25 Internet sites for enhancing learning and curriculum development for school librarians and their teacher collaborators.
+CHICAGO — At the American Library Association’s (ALA) 2012 Annual Conference in Anaheim, Calif., the American Association of School Librarians (AASL) announced the 2012 Top 25 Websites for Teaching and Learning.
+In its fourth year, the list of websites honors the top 25 Internet sites for enhancing learning and curriculum development for school librarians and their teacher collaborators.
 The list is considered the "best of the best" by AASL.

-The Top 25 are free, web-based sites that are user-friendly and encourage a community of learners to explore and discover.
+The Top 25 are free, Web-based sites that are user-friendly and encourage a community of learners to explore and discover.
 They also provide a foundation to support AASL's Standards for the 21st-Century Learner.
-The sites offer tools and resources in content collaboration, content resources with lesson plans, curriculum sharing, digital storytelling, managing and organizing and social networking and communication.
+The sites offer tools and resources in media sharing, digital storytelling, managing and organizing, social networking and communication, curriculum collaboration, content resources with lesson plans and more.
 Each website is linked to one or more of the four strands of the Standards for the 21st-Century Learner – skills, dispositions in action, responsibilities and self-assessment strategies.

-Updated annually, the Top 25 Websites is based on feedback and nominations from AASL members.
-School librarians can nominate their most used Web sites at www.ala.org/aasl/bestlist.
+Updated annually, the Top 25 Websites list is based on feedback and nominations from AASL members.
+School librarians can nominate their most used websites at www.ala.org/aasl/bestlist.

 The American Association of School Librarians, www.aasl.org, a division of the American Library Association (ALA), promotes the improvement and extension of library services in elementary and secondary schools as a means of strengthening the total education program.
 Its mission is to advocate excellence, facilitate change and develop leaders in the school library field.